 Buying a REO or foreclosure in Bakersfield

-REO means Real Estate Owned.
-These are houses which have been foreclosed upon and are currently owned by the bank or mortgage company.
-This is unlike real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be ready to pay with cash in hand.
-To top everything off, you'll accept the property entirely as is.
-That could comprise prevailing liens and even current tenants that need to be removed.
+REO stands for Real Estate Owned.
+These are properties that have been through foreclosure and are currently possessed by the bank or mortgage company.
+This differs from real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+You must also be able to pay with cash in hand.
+And on top of all that, you'll receive the property totally as is.
+That could comprise current liens and even current denizens that need to be removed.

-A REO, on the other hand, is a more tidy and attractive transaction.
-The REO property didn't find a buyer during foreclosure auction.
-The bank now owns it.
-The lender will deal with the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-You should be aware that REOs may be exempt from standard disclosure requirements.
-For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to make known any defects they are informed of.
+A REO, conversely, is a more tidy and attractive transaction.
+The REO property was unable to find a buyer during foreclosure auction.
+Now the lender owns it.
+The bank will take care of the elimination of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from normal disclosure requirements.
+For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that typically requires sellers to make known any defects they are aware of.

-It is sometimes though that any REO must be a bargain and an possibility for easy money.
+It's commonly presume that any REO must be a good buy and an possibility for easy money.
 This isn't necessarily true.
-You have to be cautious about buying a REO if your intent is profit from the sell.
+You have to be cautious about buying a REO if your intent is to make money off of it.
 While it's true that the bank is usually anxious to sell it fast, they are also strongly motivated to get as much as they can for it.
 When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-There are bargains with potential to make money, and many people do very well flipping foreclosures.
-However there are also many REO's that are not good buys and may lose money.
+It is possible to find REOs with money-making potential, and many people do very well flipping foreclosures.
+Still there are also many REO's that are not good buys and may not be money makers.

 Time to make an offer?

-Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
-Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for receiving offers.
-Since banks typically sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.
+Most lenders have a REO department that you'll work with when buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for taking offers.
+Since banks typically sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and retract the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to counter offer.
-From there it will be up to you to decide whether to accept their counter, or make another counter offer.
-Realize, you'll be working with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+Once you've made your offer, you can expect the bank to respond with a counter offer.
+At this point it will be your decision whether to accept their counter, or make another counter offer.
+Be aware, you'll be dealing with a process that probably involves multiple people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.